Evolution of progenitors for electron capture supernovae: Results

 \subsubsection{The carbon burning stage}

-In the partially-degenerate CO core, an off-center C flashes take place.
-In our calculation, the first two flashes (C$_{1}$ \& C$_{2}$ in Fig. \ref{f_khd_ex}) arise near the center and last seven flashes burn outward (from C$_{3}$ to C$_{9}$ in Fig. \ref{f_khd_ex}).
-These C flashes transform core carbon into neon and other intermediate mass nuclei.
-After the end of the sixth C burning, the second dredge-up reduces the mass of the helium layer, and the extent of the second dredge-up is smaller than lower massive stars.
+In the partially-degenerate CO core, off-center C flashes take place.
+In our calculation, the first two flashes (C$_{1}$ \& C$_{2}$ in Fig. \ref{f_khd_ex}) arise near the center and the last seven flashes burn outward (from C$_{3}$ to C$_{9}$ in Fig. \ref{f_khd_ex}).
+These C flashes transform core carbon into neon and other intermediate-mass isotopes.
+After the end of the sixth C burning, the second dredge-up reduces the mass of the helium layer.
 These results are consistent with other calculations \citep{sie06, sie07}.
-Figure \ref{f_str} shows the evolution of the core structure in terms of $\beta_e$, the ratio of electron pressure to the total pressure, temperature, and density at five different stages: disappearance of convective core helium burning (1a), commencement of the first shell carbon burning (1b), ignition at the center of the core (1c), ignition of the eighth C burning (1d), and occurrence of the dredge-out (1e).
+Figure \ref{f_str} shows the evolution of the core structure in terms of $\beta_e$, the ratio of electron pressure to the total pressure, temperature, and density at five different stages: disappearance of convective core He burning (1a), commencement of the first shell C burning (1b), ignition at the center of the core (1c), ignition of the eighth C burning (1d), and the dredge-out (1e).

 In advance of the off-center C ignition, the gravo-thermal heating increases the temperature of the contracting CO core (Fig. \ref{f_str}, 1a).
 When the central density reaches log $\rho_c=6.28$ and the maximum temperature in the core reaches log $T_{max}=8.81$ at $M_r$ = 0.05 $M_{\odot}$, off-center carbon ignition takes place (Fig. \ref{f_str}, 1b).
 This is because relatively high temperature activates the cooling process via neutrino emission in the CO core.
-The neutrino cooling efficiently removes local heat and suppresses temperature increase.
+Neutrino cooling efficiently removes local heat and suppresses temperature increase.
 The efficiency becomes greater with higher density, so for the inner region of the core, the cooling becomes more effective.
-However, the inner region of the core is more degenerate and thus harder to contract.
-On the other hand, still mildly degenerated outer region liberates gravo-thermal energy and increases its temperature, owing to the contraction by neutrino cooling.
-As a result, an inverse temperature gradient takes place in a degenerate core.
+The inner region is more degenerate and thus is harder to contract.
+On the other hand, the still mildly degenerated outer region liberates gravo-thermal energy and increases its temperature, owing to contraction by neutrino cooling.
+As a result, an inverse temperature gradient appears in a degenerate core.